cskonopka/broadcast-research/README.md

 ```

 ## Intention
-Using the analog video synthesis collection,
+Design data-mining programs intended to generate content and analysis files using source content from the *edits* folder from 2015 - present.
+Information about the source content (.mp4) is acquired using FFprobe and ImagickMagick's *identify

-Design data-mining programs that analyze video files using FFprobe and image files using ImageMagick, outputting .csv files as open-source content.
+video files using FFprobe and image files using ImageMagick, outputting .csv files as open-source content.

 ## Ideas
 - Apply machine learning to source content and perform predictive modeling about my creative process.